 - Is the goal in line with my long-term objectives?

 - Are the timeline and actions I have decided on realistic for the goal I have committed to?

 A commitment to a deadline helps focus efforts on completion of the goal on or before the due date.
 This is to ensure that the actions required to complete the goal remain high on your priority list each day when life begins to creep in… and it always does.
 A time bound goal will usually answer these questions:

 - When is the deadline for reaching the goal?

 - When will I work on this goal?

 - What can I do today?
 What can I do 6 weeks from now?
 What can I do 6 months from now?

-So, as you reflect and review your habits during the resolution season, remember that any change you make for a finite period of time will not likely bring the outcome you were hoping for.
+So, as you reflect and review your habits during the New Years Resolutions season, remember that any change you make for a finite period of time will not likely bring the outcome you were hoping for.
 To make it sustainable, repeatable forever changes is ultimately what you are looking for.
 SMART goals can help get you there.

 Perfection is not the goal, progress is.